Adityaverma18/dreamPixel/README.md

 ---

-Let me know if you'd like to include deployment steps (e.g., for Vercel, Render, or AWS), or a `requirements.txt` for a Python backend.
+Let me know if you'd like to include deployment steps (e.g., for Vercel, Render, or AWS), or a `requirements.txt` for a JavaScript backend.